GPCRmd/GPCR_Chemical_Shift/README.md

 ## Example input
 To run the scripts, we used the following files stored in GPCRmd: https://www.gpcrmd.org/dynadb/dynamics/id/2375/ and the compl_info.json file.

+*Note: The trajectory .dcd file have a big size.
+For this reason, it is necessary to use the link to download it.

 ## Example output

 The directory example contains output files from these scripts used: